kirbydesign/designsystem/.github/CONTRIBUTING.md

 If you feel the urge to add a review comment to clarify a hard to understand part of your code, it is not only the reviewer that will need that information.
 Future contributors reading the code will also need it and could have a hard time understanding your code without.

-Either refactor the code to make it more readable or add clarifying comments - it should be possible to understand the code without looking up the pull-request.
+Either refactor the code to make it more readable or add clarifying comments in the code itself - it should be possible to understand the code without looking up the pull-request.

 ### The good pull-request is closed when there is no need for it